Momo-Softworks/Cold-Sweat/README.md

 ## Documentation
 Documentation for 3rd-party integration with Cold Sweat can be found here (WIP):
 https://mikul.gitbook.io/cold-sweat/
-The current documentation is only designed for 1.18.1, but it should be useable for 1.16.5 after the release of 2.1.10.
+The current documentation is only designed for 1.18.2, but it should be useable for 1.16.5 as this mod aims for as much backend parity as possible.